 Luka Milosevic

 Luka Milosevic received his PhD in Biomedical Engineering from the University of Toronto, after which he pursued a Postdoctoral Fellowship at University of Tübingen Institute for Neuromodulation and Neurotechnology, Germany.
-He is currently a Scientist at the Krembil Research Institute, Assistant Professor at the University of Toronto Institute of Biomedical Engineering, and an Affiliate Scientist at the KITE Research Institute.
+He is currently a Scientist at the Krembil Research Institute, Assistant Professor at the University of Toronto Institute of Biomedical Engineering, and an Affiliate Scientist at the KITE Research Institute, and co-Director of the Center for Advancing Neurotechnological Innovation to Application (CRANIA).
 Dr. Milosevic also plays a clinical role monitoring patients’ brain activity to guide the placement of deep brain stimulation (DBS) devices at the Toronto Western Hospital.
-His research is at the intersection of biomedical engineering and human neurophysiology and the focus of his program is on the development of novel data-driven methods of brain stimulation to treat individuals with neurological disorders.
+His research is at the intersection of biomedical engineering and human neurophysiology and the focus of his program is on the development of novel data-driven methods of neuromodulation and brain stimulation.
+His lab specializes in intracranial and whole-brain neurophysiological recordings in people with brain disorders, and optical, electrophysiological, and behavioural techniques in preclinical models.

 • Scientist, Krembil Brain Institute, Division of Clinical and Computational Neuroscience, Krembil Research Institute, University Health Network (UHN)